doctrine/doctrine-website-sphinx/site/2015/01/25/orm-2-5-0-alpha-2.rst

 introduced during development.

-This pre-release is not yet at feature-freeze, therefore we urge contributors to contact us if there is any change that requires our attention before we reach the beta (feature-free) release stage.
+This pre-release is not yet at feature-freeze, therefore we urge contributors to contact us if there is any change that requires our attention before we reach the beta (feature-freeze) release stage.

 What is new in 2.5.x?